 - The number of Children having at least one missing episode has seen an increase, however the 12 month average of 2.6%, remains considerably below the national average and statistical neighbours.
 The numbers used to calculate percentages are relatively low making shifts in percentage scales potentially volatile. - The principles of 'Right Support, Right Person, at the Right Time' are consistently adopted when approaching an Independent Return Interview.
 Utilising familiarity and identifying the right person for the circumstances and placing the Young Person at the centre of the decision is the consistent approach undertaken.
 With very specific exceptions all Children and Young people are offered an independent return home interview (100%). - The percentage of Children receiving an IRI within 72 hours was higher than recent previous months and in line with the wider cohort of missing children.
-The principal of right person meant that although not always within 72 hours the best possible person undertook the task and ensured 100% of all accepted interviews were completed. - 100% of all Independent Return Home interviews offered and accepted were completed. - The number of children having multiple missing episodes has seen a rise since last month but predominantly remained stable.
+The principal of right person meant that although not always within 72 hours the best possible person undertook the task and ensured 100% of all accepted interviews were completed. - Those completed within 72 hours of their return was low in August, however under those principles of utilising the right person 100% of all Independent Return Home interviews offered and accepted were completed. - The number of children having multiple missing episodes has fallen along with those children with more than one missing episode.
 The percentage rate of these children is determined from a very low overall number in the cohort of missing children.
 The slight fluctuation in the overall number of Children therefore creates a significant shift in the percentage and as such presents a volatile range. - As per previous reports, all children's homes are being encouraged to review missing reporting strategies with the placing Local Authorities to ensure they are fit for purpose and have a clear expectation on the home to try all avenues to locate the child before reporting them missing. - Daily Risk Exploitation and Missing Meetings (DREAMM) occur with partners to discuss, intelligence, missing episodes, and individual circumstances to ensure actions, and allocations are in keeping with the core principles placing the child at the centre.